TrippyLighting/EthernetBonjour/README.md

 Bonjour (ZeroConf) Library for Arduino & Teensyduino

 mDNS (registering services) and DNS-SD (service discovery) has been tested and works on:
-Teensy++2 with WIZ81MJ and
-Teensy3 with WIZ820io
+Teensy++2 with WIZ81MJ, Teensy3 with WIZ820io and Sparkfun Mega Pro

 Using Arduino 1.6.4 and Teensyduino 1.18, Mega Pro